Recovery Audit Defense

 - Home health agencies

-- Any provider / supplier submitting claims to Medicare
+- Any provider or supplier submitting claims to Medicare

 - Assess risks for billing issues through internal audits on a regular and proactive basis.